introduction image

 Sydney, Australia

-In her free time, she enjoys reading and playing musical instruments.
-She likes to participate in musicals and is fond of traveling.
+In her free time, Anastasia enjoys reading and playing musical instruments.
+She likes to participate in musicals and is fond of travelling.

 Anastasia can fluently speak English and Russian while trying to learn Spanish.